ChosenOne2241/BM25/README.md

 * `stopwords.txt` contains a list of words that one should not bother including in feature vectors.
 * `porter.py` is a Python implementation of the Porter stemming algorithm for English, downloaded from [author's main page](https://tartarus.org/martin/PorterStemmer/).
 * And in `cran` directory, there are the following files:
-  * `cran.all.1400` contains 1400 abstracts of aerodynamics journal articles (the document collection).
+  * `cran.all.1400` contains 1400 abstracts of aerodynamics journal articles (the Cranfield document collection).
     * Lines beginning with .I are ids for the abstracts.
     * Lines following .T are titles.
     * Lines following .A are authors.